ramanaguru/Java_Practice/README.md

         📌 Exploring interfaces and their implementation in Java.

-    📌 EnumExample.java
+    🔄 EnumExample.java
         📌 Understanding enums and their usage in Java.

+    🪁 Lambda_expression.java
+        📌 Introduction to lambda expressions and their usage with functional interfaces in Java.